saptak/spark/6-spark-with-scala.md

 WAIT!
 What is that _ doing there? _ is a shortcut or wildcard in Scala that essentially means ‘whatever happens to be passed to me’.
 So in the above code the _ stands for each row of our file RDD and we are saying fltr equals a new RDD that is composed of each row with a length > 0.

-So, are invoking the method length on an unknown ‘whatever’ and trusting that Scala will figure out that the thing in each row of the file RDD is actually a String that supports the length operator.
-So, within the parenthesis of our filter method we are defining the argument: ‘whatever’, and the logic to be applied to it.
+So, we are invoking the method length on an unknown ‘whatever’ and trusting that Scala will figure out that the thing in each row of the file RDD is actually a String that supports the length operator.

+So, in other words within the parenthesis of our filter method we are defining the argument: ‘whatever’, and the logic to be applied to it.

 This pattern of constructing a function within the argument to a method is one of the fundamental characteristics of Scala and once you get used to it, it will make sense and speed up your programming a lot.

 Then let’s split the line into individual columns seperated by space and then let’s grab the 5th columns